lonesomegeek/LSG.GenericCrud/docs/CustomLayers/README.md

 Here is an exhaustive view of how you can customize the interaction of these three layers.

 ## Controller
-When you create your custom controller (ie.: AccountsController), you state that you are differente from *CrudControllerBase* class.
+When you create your custom controller (ie.: AccountsController), you state that you are different from *CrudControllerBase* class.
 With ASP.NET Core MVC, you can't go there without creating a custom controller to let MVC know what are the routes and entities you want to publish with your API.

 Here is the flow:
 - TODO: Insert flow here